 It just couldn’t continue.
 I’ve been a good boy, with the exception of a single relapse at SxSW this year (at Snoop’s party, where I lost my iPhone – later miraculously found and returned – people found it entertaining and a funny story, although I only felt very disappointed with myself) and another single incident this summer, I’ve stayed away from alcohol – as some of you people have been noticing.

-And there are still some other stuff, but that’s not worth talking about right now.
+And there are still that other stuff (UPDATE: this stuff), but that’s not worth talking about right now.
 Because who doesn’t have stuff to deal with?
 All things considered, who am I to complain right now.

 For the future, I’ll know “that high-water mark — that place where the wave finally broke and rolled back” was the moment I started reacting more to the world than causing reactions in it; That, my friend, is when the time has come to stop whatever it is you’re doing, gather your bearings and change the course.